 The justification for this method is that these items represent the highest individual sales for a company and, therefore, the biggest potential loss.
 This would also allow managers to do the right inventory replenishment decisions.

 In either case, the same logic applies: Companies have a limited amount of time, so they want to carefully allocate their time, energy, and resources to the areas of the business they value most.

-Most warehouse and inventory management systems or enterprise resource planning systems (ERP) have ABC inventory management capabilities.
+Most warehouse and inventory management software or enterprise resource planning systems (ERP) have ABC inventory management capabilities.
 Warehouse managers enter their specific criteria (e.g., sales volume, unit cost, unit price) and the WMS or ERP categorizes items accordingly.